Preparing a commercial quantum key distribution system for certification against implementation loopholes

-Meanwhile, we temporarily adopt an alternative risk evaluation scale that essentially spans the difficulties of exploit higher than the ISO scale.
+Meanwhile, we temporarily adopt an alternative risk evaluation scale that seems to better accommodate research uncertainties and essentially spans the difficulties of exploit higher than the ISO scale.
 This allows us to compare the risk of vulnerabilities.
 Our empirical scale is the following.
 If the security issue has been eliminated or addressed sufficiently well such that it no longer presents a security risk, its overall risk factor is set to `solved'.
 For those issues where this is not the case, we first evaluate the severity of the issue by three parameters.

 \begin{itemize}

 \item {\em Loophole likelihood:} How likely is it that the particular loophole exists in the system, according to our present knowledge?
 If its existence has been confirmed or suspected to be likely, this parameter has value 1.
 If the loophole is considered to be possible in principle but not very likely (and we have not tested the system yet to find out for sure if the particular imperfection exists), the value is 0.
 The idea here is that security problems known to be more likely to exist should be more important for the manufacturer to address.